Cisco

 Acquisition in 2011

-Inlet Technologies specializes in advanced encoding solutions designed to optimize video production and delivery for content creators, programmers, and distributors.
-Founded in 2003 and headquartered in Raleigh, North Carolina, the company offers a range of products, including Armada, a transcoding and encoding workflow system that streamlines processes; Spinnaker, a broadcast-quality streaming solution; Fathom, an encoding platform for various video formats; and Semaphore, an automated quality control program.
-Inlet's solutions cater to a variety of applications, including professional and adaptive streaming, video-on-demand, IPTV, mobile video, corporate communications, distance learning, and security surveillance.
-The company focuses on delivering high-quality video efficiently across any IP network, helping clients to enhance production efficiency and reduce costs.
+Inlet Technologies is a provider of advanced encoding solutions, established in 2003 and headquartered in Raleigh, North Carolina.
+The company specializes in high-quality video processing, offering a range of products designed to enhance the efficiency of content creation and distribution.
+Its offerings include Armada, a transcoding and encoding workflow system that streamlines processes; Spinnaker, a solution for broadcast-quality streaming; Fathom, an encoding platform supporting various formats; and Semaphore, an automated quality control program for digital encoding.
+Inlet's solutions cater to diverse applications, including professional and adaptive streaming, video-on-demand, IPTV, mobile video, and corporate communications.
+By enabling content creators, programmers, and distributors to improve production efficiency and reduce costs, Inlet Technologies plays a significant role in the evolving landscape of media delivery over IP networks.

 Apalya